 The remote and magnificent Mahale Mountains National Park is situated 300km down the eastern shores of Lake Tanganyika and is the home to the world's largest known population of chimpanzees; without a doubt one of the most beautiful national parks in Tanzania.

 Gombe Stream National Park is located 20 km north of Kigoma on the eastern shore of Lake Tanganyika.
 Gombe is the smallest national park in Tanzania, with only 52 sq km of forest hills and beachfront.
 This is where Jane Goodall conducted her years of chimp research.

-The southern part of Tanzania is not as popularly travelled as the northern safari circuit, but it ought to be.
-It boasts the largest reserve in Africa, the Selous Game Reserve, and has rugged unspoilt reserves with a fraction of the visitors that travel to the Serengeti.
+The southern part of Tanzania is not as popularly traveled as the northern safari circuit, but it ought to be.
+It boasts the largest reserve in Africa, the Selous Game Reserve, and has rugged unspoiled reserves with a fraction of the visitors that travel to the Serengeti.
 It also offers the opportunity of visiting the wild chimpanzees in the Mahale Mountains.

 The reserves in the northern region are individually amongst the most impressive safari destinations in Africa.
 The Serengeti National Park, besides hosting the Great Migration, is defined by endless rolling hills and an untouched landscape and has some of the best game-viewing to be seen anywhere.

 There are two major airports; one in Dar es Salaam, Julius Nyerere International Airport, and one in Kilimanjaro, Kilimanjaro International Airport, which are both utilised by most major airlines.
 Sun Safaris will arrange flights from South Africa to Tanzania.